hightail/wilson-api/concepts/wilson/core.md

 ## behavior

 Declare a new behavior onto the wilson app module.
-This method is simply a wrapper for declaring an "attribute-style" directive onto angularjs.
+This method is a wrapper for declaring an "attribute-style" directive onto angularjs.
 There are no restrictions or assumptions made for wilson behaviors, all standard angularjs directive configuration properties are supported, please see the angularjs [directive api](https://docs.angularjs.org/api/ng/service/$compile).